 Fortunately, there are a lot of therapy options available for anxiety, such as:

-- Cognitive Behavioral Therapy (CBT): CBT is one of the most common types of therapy.
-In CBT, the therapist helps you identify negative thought patterns which negatively impact your behaviors and emotions.
+- Cognitive behavioral therapy (CBT): CBT for anxiety helps you identify negative thought patterns that impact your behaviors and emotions.
 By getting to the root of the thought, CBT empowers you to reshape your experience.
-CBT, when used consistently for two months, can help relieve feelings of stress and anxiety related to underlying negative emotions.7
+CBT can help relieve stress and anxiety related to underlying negative emotions.7

-- Exposure Therapy: The goal of exposure therapy is to help people confront their fears, exposing them to these fears slowly (sometimes through virtual reality) to help them move past what’s holding them back.
+- Exposure therapy: Exposure therapy helps people confront their fears, exposing them to these anxieties slowly (sometimes through virtual reality) to help them move past what’s holding them back.
 The idea behind exposure therapy is that given that people tend to avoid what they are afraid of, by slowly exposing them to the fearful stimulus, they can move forward from it.

 Final Thoughts